 Graphic designers are mostly involved in the business of communications and marketing.
 The images they produce are used to deliver messages to consumers to compel them to buy or pay attention to something.
 They use methods such as color, type, illustration, photography, animation, and print and layout techniques to produce images in a variety of electronic and print media.
 Typical job duties might include developing the layout and production design of magazines, newspapers, books, and other publications.
 Others may be involved in producing promotional displays, packaging, and marketing materials for products and services.

-Graphic designers need to have some knowledge of marketing in order to understand the client needs.
-Before a designer touches a computer to design an image, information needs to be gathered about the cognitive, cultural, physical, and social characteristics of the target audience.
-This information is gathered by meeting with the client, creative or art directors, and researching customer groups.
+Graphic designers need to have some knowledge of marketing in order to understand their clients’ needs.
+Before a designer touches a computer to design an image, they need to gather information about the cognitive, cultural, physical, and social characteristics of the target audience.
+This information is gathered by meeting with the client, creative directors, or art directors; and researching customer groups.
 Often working as part of a team, designers use that information to create graphic designs that capture the client’s message and meet the needs of the customer.
 Once graphic designers understand those needs, they prepare sketches or layouts by hand, or more commonly, with the aid of a computer, to illustrate the intended message.
 They are constantly trying to keep up with changing technologies in everything from software to paper.

-Not surprisingly, the largest industries of employment for graphic designers are publishing (print and software), specialized design services, computer systems design, and advertising and public relations services.
-These industries employ roughly one out of three graphic designers in Oregon.
+Not surprisingly, the largest industries of employment for graphic designers are specialized design services, publishing (print and software), computer systems design, administrative and support services, and advertising and public relations services.
+These industries employ nearly half (46.4%) of graphic designers in Oregon.
 The remaining graphic designers are spread throughout a variety of industries.
 Many businesses across all industries contract with graphic designers to create things like company logos and brochures.

 An associate’s degree is required for most entry-level positions, but some employers may require a bachelor’s degree.
 Those with relevant work experience are most competitive in this labor market.
 Graphic designers should also maintain a portfolio that contains examples of their best work.
 At least 17 colleges and universities in Oregon offer graphic design programs.
 Related programs include Web page and digital/multimedia design, design and visual arts communications, and commercial and advertising art.